luoxiu/Schedule/README.md

 #### Action

-`Aciton` is smaller unit of `Task`, A task is composed of a series of actions.
+`Aciton` is smaller unit of `Task`, A task is composed of a series of actions:

 ```swift
 let dailyTask = Schedule.every(1.day)